-5G Financing: Unbundle services, say TRAI Chairman – Dr R S Sharma
+5G Financing: Unbundle services, say TRAI Chair – Dr R S Sharma

 January 22, 2020

-5G Financing: Unbundle services, say TRAI Chairman - Dr R S Sharma
+5G Financing: Unbundle services, say TRAI Chair - Dr R S Sharma

 This could be one way of distributing investments needed for 5G technology, Dr Sharma said addressing the Telecom Summit 2020 ’5G Technology: Forging Ahead Into a Smarter India, organized by PHD Chamber of Commerce & Industry with Telecom Equipment Manufacturers Association at the Vigyan Bhawan in Delhi.
 This could help the private telecom sector cope with the investment needs that are going to be huge, he said.